 Who can apply?

-Applicants from throughout Canada are invited to apply.
+Applicants from throughout Canada are eligible to apply.
 Successful applicants will have a strong record delivering programs that facilitate and/or evaluate access to civil and family justice on a regional or national level.
 Successful applicants will also have demonstrated capacity to deliver and evaluate their proposed project and to contribute to a national dialogue on enhancing access to civil and family justice.
 Applicants must be either a registered charity or other qualified donee under the Income Tax Act, or a registered non-profit organization.
 A non-incorporated organization may apply in partnership with an eligible organization.
 The eligible organization must serve as the lead applicant.
 Non-qualified donees are encouraged to contact the McLachlin Fund to discuss project ideas.

 The McLachlin Fund was established to support innovative projects and programs that are: